Infrx/Gameboy_emu-Cpp/README.md

 ## To-do

-- Complete CPU unit tests
+- Complete CPU unit tests (Partly done, Instructions are working as intended)

-- Achieve cycle accuracy
+- Achieve cycle accuracy ( Working on it)

+- Timer class

+- MMU class

+- Interrupts

+- PPU
 ## Whats going on

 - Partly constructed emulation cycle in terms of CPU